learn-co-curriculum/ruby-oo-fundamentals-attribute-accessors/README.md

 When opening up a class, `attr_accessor` and friends allow you to get a high level overview of the class right from the start.

-As developers we spend more time reading rather then writing code, so it's important that the code we are reading is challenging, not the easy stuff.
+As developers we spend more time reading rather than writing code, so it's important that the code we are reading is challenging, not the easy stuff.

 <a href='https://learn.co/lessons/ruby-oo-macros-readme' data-visibility='hidden'>View this lesson on Learn.co</a>